 Head coach Page Marsh was the runner-up in Coach of the Year balloting

 The Wolfpack sits at 17-over 301, one shot behind No. 13 Virginia for second.
 No. 3 Duke leads by seven strokes at 9-over 293.

-NC State women's golf head coach Page Marsh embarks on her 13th season in Raleigh in the 2012-13 season.
+NC State women's golf head coach Page Marsh, who has built the Wolfpack into a national contender, begins her 15th season in 2014-15.
 She has made great strides in establishing a consistently competitive program in one of the toughest conferences in the nation.
-Since the reinstatement of the program in 2000, Marsh has led the Wolfpack to an impressive 10 NCAA Tournament appearances in 11 years and the first NCAA Championship appearance in program history.
+Since the reinstatement of the program in 2000, Marsh has led the Wolfpack to an impressive 12 NCAA Tournament appearances in 13 years and two NCAA Championship appearances.